Marine Zone

 Mussels

 Please check the regulation update section above for those areas of the Oregon coast that are open for mussels.
-Always call the ODA shellfish safety hotline at 1-800-448-2474 or ODA shellfish closures website before harvesting for the most current information about shellfish safety closures.
+Always call the ODA shellfish safety hotline at 1-800-448-2474 or check the ODA shellfish closures website before harvesting for the most current information about shellfish safety closures.

 Mussels, like clams, are filter feeders and those who like eating clams are likely to find mussels just as delicious.
 Mussels attach to rocks and other permanent habitat in the intertidal zone, so it is best to go looking for them during a low tide.
 When harvesting, wear gloves and use a twisting motion to pull mussels off rocks.
 Be careful when harvesting by the ocean and watch for sneaker waves.
 Each harvester will need a shellfish license and their own bucket.
 Learn more here.